Overqualified for a Job? Strategies to Adapt

 If you are overqualified for a job, employers may wonder whether you’re just interested in the job for a short-term position.
 They may assume that the company is just a stepping stone to something better.
 After all, your qualifications mean that you have a lot of opportunities for better jobs.

-Few recruiters or employers want to invest in somebody who’s going to leave in six months or a year.
+Few recruiters or employers want to invest in someone who will leave in six months or a year.

 2. The company’s concerned about meeting your salary expectations